Setting Up an Rsync Daemon for Network-Wide Backups (Ultimate Guide)

 πΉ Step 2: Create Rsync Authentication File

-), we need to define user credentials.
+Since we enabled authentication (auth users), we need to define user credentials.

 β

-Create /etc/rsyncd.secrets
+Create /etc/rsyncd.secrets:

 sudo nano /etc/rsyncd.secrets